 Introduction to Tyrone, Pennsylvania

 Tyrone, Pennsylvania, in Blair county, is 93 miles E of Pittsburgh, Pennsylvania.
-The town, which is included in the Altoona metropolitan area, had 5,528 residents as of the 2000 census.
+The town is included in the Altoona metropolitan area.

 Tyrone, which was founded in 1850 as Eagleville, was also known as Shorbsville before being given its present name.
 It grew as a railroad town, but the depot at South Pennsylvania Avenue was torn down in 1968 when the train business deteriorated.
 After 1975, Tyrone functioned as the connecting point of Altoona and State College because of the Route 220 By-pass.
 The development of Tyrone picked up when it was connected by the Fiber Optic Super Highway.